Phases of Disasters

 - Recovery - Actions taken to return a community to normal or near-normal conditions, including the restoration of basic services and the repair of physical, social and economic damage.
 Typical recovery actions include debris cleanup, financial assistance to individuals and governments, rebuilding of roads and bridges and key facilities, and sustained mass care for displaced human and animal populations.
 Recovery comes in two phases, short term recovery largely described above and where the goal is to make a community functional again.
 Some short term recovery activity overlaps with response actions.
 The second recovery phase is long term recovery which endeavors to restore the community as fully as possible.
 This second phase can take 2-5 years or more.

 - Mitigation - Mitigation refers to measures that prevent an emergency, reduce the chance of an emergency happening, or reduce the damaging effects of unavoidable emergencies.
 Typical mitigation measures include establishing building codes and zoning requirements, installing storm shutters, and constructing barriers such as levees.
 Mitigation begins with a local hazard analysis and a hazard mitigation plan.

-Emergency managers are not first responders.
-They coordinate the support and resources that response and recovery operations require.
-Local emergency management calls on assistance from neighboring communities, regional partners, the state and the federal government and private sector and non-governmental organizations.
-Emergency mangers must first assess the needs and potential and available solutions.
+Emergency Managers coordinate the support and resources that response and recovery operations require and respond to incidents, events, disasters, and crises.
+Local emergency management calls on assistance from neighboring communities, regional partners, the state and the federal government and private sector, and non-governmental organizations.

-Emergency response and emergency managers act under the Incident Command System which is now the nationwide standard for response operations under the mandated National Incident Management System.
+Emergency Managers act under the Incident Command System which is now the nationwide standard for response operations under the mandated National Incident Management System (NIMS).
 Emergency managers have to have a broad understanding of all of the factors and programs supporting disaster response and recovery in order to coordinate effective operations and utilize partners.